Oro Province

-Oro Province, formerly (and officially still) Northern Province, is a coastal province of Papua New Guinea.
+Oro Province, formerly (and officially still) Northern Province, is a coastal province in the Southern Region of Papua New Guinea.
 The provincial capital is Popondetta.
 The province covers 22,800 km2, and has 176,206 inhabitants (2011 census).
 The province shares land borders with Morobe Province to the northwest, Central Province to the west and south, and Milne Bay Province to the southeast.
 The province is located within the Papuan Peninsula.

 Oro is the only province in which the Anglican Church is the major religious denomination.
 Oil palm is the principal primary industry.
 William Clarke College also funds people in that area.

 The northern end of the Kokoda Track terminates at the village of Kokoda in the province and the active volcano Mount Lamington.
 Once the Kokoda Track was taken and provided access from Port Moresby to the hinterland during the Second World War, the coast of the then Northern District was also the scene of heavy fighting; the Buna, Gona and Sanananda campaigns are particularly well remembered.

 In January 1951, the province was devastated by the catastrophic eruption at Mount Lamington.
 The volcano ejected a column of ash up to 50,000 ft high.
 The eruption destroyed many villages, the surrounding vegetation, and killed nearly 3,000 people.